connor-a-casey/connor-a-casey.github.io/content/post/iac-25/index.md

 ---
 title: Paper Accepted to IAC ’25
-summary: Our multi-mode quantum-memory concept for satellite quantum networks is headed to the 76th IAC in Sydney!
+summary: Our multi-mode quantum-memory paper for satellite quantum networks is headed to the 76th IAC in Sydney!
 date: 2025-04-25
 authors:
   - admin